Iscaraca/Iscaraca.github.io/README.md

 # A static angularjs based blog application for my personal page

-To edit posts or to create new navbar slots, create a new attribute-value pairs in data/.
+To edit posts or to create new navbar slots, create new attribute-value pairs in data/.

 TODO:
 update exp with Datature